sean1832/wolite/readme.md

 ```

 > [!TIP]
-> You can find the `OTP_URI` in the `.env` file after the container is started.
+> You can find the `OTP_URI` in the `data/config.json` file after the container is started.
 Use the `OTP_URI` to generate the OTP code with an authenticator app like Google Authenticator or a password manager like 1Password.

 For more information, see [Docker Compose Deployment Guide](/docs/deploy-with-docker-compose.md).